Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density

-We also notice that in the PQM model calculation shown in Fig.~\ref{fig:PQMvsLQCD} the pressure and quark density are probably a little bit overestimated for $t>0$ when compared to LQCD.
-If the correct scale hierarchy could be implemented, maybe the later liberation of quarks via statistical deconfinement could reduce this excess.
-This is an a bit far fetched conclusion since the excess is low (statistically it seems around a small but constant 1 sigma deviation) and in PQM model the mesonic degrees of freedom tend to survive in the QGP phase \cite{Herbst:2013ufa}
+We also notice that in PQM-model calculations, shown in Fig.~\ref{fig:PQMvsLQCD}, the pressure and quark density are probably a little bit overestimated for $t>0$ when compared to LQCD.
+If the correct scale hierarchy could be implemented, it is possible that the later liberation of quarks via statistical deconfinement could reduce this excess.
+This is a somewhat far fetched conclusion since the excess is low (statistically it seems to be a small but constant $\simeq$1 sigma deviation) and in the PQM model, mesonic degrees of freedom tend to survive in the QGP phase \cite{Herbst:2013ufa}.

-Finally, for what concerns this aspect of quark and Polyakov loop correlations, we also notice in Fig. \ref{fig:T0variation} that the full calculation for $\Phi$ from \Eq{eq:domegadfi} and the one keeping the mass $m$ at a fixed value in \Eq{eq:domegadfi} coincide, except when the difference between the chiral temperature and the fixed $m$ deconfinement temperature is smaller than about 25 MeV.
-This means that the order parameters $\Phi$ and the chiral condensate are weakly coupled by the mean field equations because except for a small 25 MeV $\ll \Lambda_{QCD}$ scale difference, the decorrelated calculation (fixed $m$) gives the same result as the correlated one.
+Finally, for what concerns this aspect of quark and Polyakov-loop correlations, we also notice in Fig.~\ref{fig:T0variation} that the transition for the full calculation for $\Phi$ from \Eq{eq:domegadfi} and for the one keeping the mass $m$ at a fixed value $m_{\text{fix}}$ in \Eq{eq:domegadfi}\footnote{This is obtained by solving the mean-field equations, not self-consistently as usual, but simply by fixing the mass $m$ to a given value $m_{\text{fix}}$ in this equation.
+We will explore further this method in the following.} coincide, except when the difference between the chiral temperature and the fixed $m$ deconfinement temperature is smaller than about 25 MeV.
+This means that the order parameters $\Phi$ and the chiral condensate are weakly coupled by the mean-field equations because, except for a small 25 MeV $\ll \Lambda_{QCD}$ scale difference, the uncorrelated calculation (fixed $m$) gives the same result as the correlated one.